-- Activate the town centre by clustering high and medium density development close to - Locate higher density living near to new open spaces and shared path network - Locate mixed use development in the town centre to encourage people to live and work centrally - Support the creative enterprises by establishing a sculpture and art trail, re-investing in the Centennial Hall to host theatre and movie events.
+- Activate the town centre by clustering high and medium density development close to the centre - Locate higher density living near to new open spaces and shared path network - Locate mixed use development in the town centre to encourage people to live and work controlly. - Support the creative enterprises by establishing a sculpture and art trail, re-investing in the Centennial Hall to host theatre and movie events.

-The preferred option developed from evaluation of the public consultation feedback, includes proposed land use changes in the following areas;
+The preferred option developed from evaluation of the public consultation feedback, includes proposed land use changes in the following areas as outlined on the table "Land Use & Yield Estimate;